Last updated on June 12th, 2026

 Visit more of Finland’s old wooden towns

 Borgå is not the only old Swedish town that remains.
 There are several.
-And, like Old Town Porvoo, most are a charming mix of traditional old wooden buildings with a few sturdier Swedish baroque stone and brick structures.
+And, like Old Town Porvoo, most are a charming mix of traditional old wooden buildings with a few sturdier Swedish Baroque stone and brick structures.

 There’s a nice list of Finland’s wooden towns on the Visit Finland website.

-Neristan in Karleby
+Neristan in Kokkola (Karleby)

 Called Neristan, the fine wooden buildings were once the homes and workshops of the city’s sailors and craftsmen.